raspberrypilearning/party-pinata/en/step_8.md

 change y by (-10)
 end
 + forever
-change size by (20) // positive number to grow change [color v] effect by (25) // change colour wait (0.5) seconds // try different numbers to match your music change size by (-20) // negative number to shrink
+change size by (20) // Positive number to grow change [color v] effect by (25) // Change colour wait (0.5) seconds // Try different numbers to match your music change size by (-20) // Negative number to shrink
 ```

 [See the code](https://scratch.mit.edu/projects/656332454/){:target="_blank"}